brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 ### Thorstein Veblen

+He critiqued Irving Fisher's The Nature of Capital and Income.
+He is the namesake for Veblen goods, a class of commodities for which price and demand vary directly, such as luxury items.
+He established a dichotomy between that which is related to tribal legends of the past ("ceremonial") and that which is related to the technological imperative ("instrumental").

+"Why is Economics Not an Evolutionary Science"

+- argued against the inclusion of economics as an evolutionary science
+- attributed the question to "a difference of spiritual attitude or point of view"

 The Theory of the Leisure Class

 - "conspicuous consumption": the leisure class spends just to display its wealth
 - likened the ostentation of the rich to the Darwinian proofs of virility found in the animal kingdom (deer antlers or peacock tails, for example)
 - "pecuniary emulation": people pursue social status by acquiring money because they see that high-status people happen to have a lot of money
+- "predation" and "emulation"

+Theory of Business Enterprise

+- described a conflict between engineers and businessmen, which built on The Theory of the Leisure Class's framework of "predation" and "emulation"

+"The Beginnings of Ownership"

+- discussed the seizure of women as slaves